Understanding and Simplifying the Square Root of 100

 Method 2: Prime Factorization

 For more complex square roots, prime factorization is a valuable tool.
-This method involves breaking down the number into its prime factors.
-Prime factors are numbers that are only divisible by 1 and themselves (e.g., 2, 3, 5, 7, etc.).
+Because of that, g.
+In real terms, prime factors are numbers that are only divisible by 1 and themselves (e.
+Because of that, this method involves breaking down the number into its prime factors. , 2, 3, 5, 7, etc.).

 Let's prime factorize 100: